 Once we understand what a parable is, the next obvious question is why did Jesus choose to teach in this format?
-What is the purpose of presenting lessons in a parable format?
+What is the purpose of presenting lessons in parables?
 Biblical scholars and theologians have offered a few different perspectives on why Jesus spoke in parables.

 Bringing the Spiritual into the Mundane

 One posited reason for Jesus’ use of parables is that they invite us to explore the miracle of the Gospel in an approachable way.
 Rooted in an aspect of daily life or commonality (a farmer planting seeds, a woman searching for a lost possession, etc), parables are intended to feel relatable and familiar.
 When people asked Jesus big spiritual questions, such as, “What is the greatest commandment?” or “How many times must I forgive someone?", Jesus answered in a simpler place and illustrated the how the ways of the Kingdom of God are at play in our daily lives.

 Another common explanation for why Jesus spoke in parables comes from Jesus’ own answer to this question.
 In Matthew 13, the disciples ask Jesus why he teaches in parables.
 Jesus answers,